kevin-44/WAX_ExpressTrade_Integration/README.md

 All status codes and their titles can be found [here](https://github.com/OPSkins/trade-opskins-api/issues/19#issuecomment-403122935).
 In some instances, the status code may be an HTTP status code (e.g. 404).

-> **Note**: OPSkins recognizes that mixing these codes isn't ideal, this will be fixed in the near future.
+> **Note**: OPSkins recognizes that mixing these codes isn't ideal.
+This will be fixed in the near future.

 ---